leegee/private-prisma-foaf/README.md

     PrismaTestEnvironment.init();

-Because use of a long-running global transaction apparently not supported by Prisma, the above creates a PG DB schema per test, which it destroys after the test.
+Because use of a long-running global transpredicate apparently not supported by Prisma, the above creates a PG DB schema per test, which it destroys after the test.

 ## Writing Unit Tests